iScrapeData/toolbox/cloud_scraper/README.md

 If for some reason the code leaves behind file, or you just want to verify files' existence, use the upload_missing.py (standalone) file to do work on the directory.

 This script searches for filenames in the GCP cloud directory and from there, you can just count, verify, or write some logic that uploads the missing files.
 To upload, just import up_to_gcs.py to upload_missing.py and call the function.

+Here's my workflow:

+Let's say I have to stop my script for some reason and a bunch of files are left behind; but I have no idea if they have been uploaded to gcp or not.

+Check for files left behind with the terminal ls command.

+Copy the files to your clipboard and create a Python list of them.
+I use this hand tool to create my list: https://txtformat.com/.
+It allows you to append your quotation marks and commas all at once.

+In your VM terminal, start a Python shell:

+python3

+Make your imports:

+import os
+from up_to_gcs import up_to_gc
+from upload_missing import blob_metadata, search

+Create your list in Python shell script:

+lst = [paste from site txtformat]

+Cut-n-paste this command - checks GCP Bucket and returns files that are NOT in GCP bucket:

+for i in lst:

+    try:
+        blob_metadata("bucket-name", f"psuedo/path/to/{i}")
+    except:
+        print(i)

+If no files are returned, you can skip this step and go to File Removal below.
+Cut and past the list of files returned into txtformat and create lst2 the same way you did with the first list.

+Add list 2 to Python shell script:

+lst2 = [paste from site txtformat]

+Cut-n-paste this command - uploads missing files to gcp:

+for i in lst2:

+    up_to_gc("bucket-name",f"/home/your_root_directory/{i}",f"psuedo/path/to/{i}")

+File Removal
+Cut-n-paste this command - removes all files left behind by interrupting your main script:

+for i in lst:

+    os.remove(f"{i}")

+exit() - exit Python shell

 ## Compare Files
 In combination with the upload_missing.py, I added a script (comparison.py) to test two files are identical.
 You can import this into upload_missing.py to add it to your logic, or just use it as a stand alone tool.